NetApp/trident/docs/kubernetes/operations/tasks/backends/element.rst

-backendName        Custom name for the storage backend                             "solidfire\_" + storage (iSCSI) IP address Endpoint           MVIP for the SolidFire cluster with tenant credentials SVIP               Storage (iSCSI) IP address and port TenantName         Tenant name to use (created if not found) InitiatorIFace     Restrict iSCSI traffic to a specific host interface             "default" UseCHAP            Use CHAP to authenticate iSCSI
+backendName        Custom name for the storage backend                             "solidfire\_" + storage (iSCSI) IP address Endpoint           MVIP for the SolidFire cluster with tenant credentials SVIP               Storage (iSCSI) IP address and port labels             Set of arbitrary JSON-formatted labels to apply on volumes.     "" TenantName         Tenant name to use (created if not found) InitiatorIFace     Restrict iSCSI traffic to a specific host interface             "default" UseCHAP            Use CHAP to authenticate iSCSI